 Establishing a two-way communication practice is the most efficient way to handle paralegals.

-An experienced manager should hence be put in charge of the outsourced staff in order to ensure this methodology is properly incorporated.
+Hence, an experienced manager should be put in charge of the outsourced staff in order to ensure this methodology is properly incorporated.
 The manager needs to be able to command and direct the outsourced staff properly while being open to all feedback from them.